-34. The main impact of the proposals set out in this report on the Council's key priorities are set out below:
+35. The main impact of the proposals set out in this report on the Council's key priorities are set out below:

-Great 8 Priority Positive Overall Mix of Positive & Negative Trade-offs to consider - Negative overall Neutral or No implications Tackling Climate Change \checkmark

-The provision of a local place for every pupil through a co-ordinated admissions system with all schools working together minimises the need to extensive journeys across the City.

-Developing the skills to thrive in life and in work

-Our vision is for learning that prepares all children, young people and adults for a life that is fulfilling;

-- Every child has life-changing learning experiences within and beyond school; - Many more great teachers work in Doncaster Schools that are good or better; - Providing learning experiences which prepare young people for the world of work. - Raise the awareness of parents to diverse opportunities and provision including City wide access to provision at Doncaster University Technology College and XP Schools.

-best place to do business and create good jobs
+Great 8 Priority Positive Overall Mix of Positive & Negative Trade-offs to consider - Negative overall Neutral or No implications Tackling Climate Change ✓ Comments: The provision of a local place for eve all schools working together minimise • • • • Developing the skills to thrive in life and in work ✓ Our vision is for learning that prepares all children, young people and adults for a life that is fulfilling; Every child has life-changing learning experiences within and beyond school; Many more great teachers work in Doncaster Schools that are good or better; Providing learning experiences which prepare young people for the world of work.
+Raise the awareness of parents to diverse opportunities and provision including City wide access to provision at Doncaster University Technology College and XP Schools.
+Making Doncaster the best place to do business and create good jobs ✓ This report does not directly cover th is area.
+Building opportunities for healthier, happier and longer lives for all ✓ Comments: Learning outcomes and health outcomes are intrinsically linked.

-Making Doncaster the

-Learning outcomes and health outcomes are intrinsically linked.
 Evidence shows that education, training and employment are key socio-economic factors in determining health status (Marmot, 2010).
 The admission arrangements described should be mindful of the impact on ease of access to education and in particular for those families who suffer disadvantage.
 Programmes that aim to improve attendance and reduce the gap in educational attainment are likely to impact positively on reducing long-term health inequalities in Doncaster.

-Nurturing a child and family-friendly City

-The Arrangements, co-ordinated by the Council, encourage local schools to work together to support pupils by;

-Supporting ease of access for all residents to school places;

-- Prioritising places for local pupils and their siblings; - Supporting pupils attendance at school and reducing risk for students out of school; - Raising education standards and aspirations of young people; - Improving services for Children, Young People and their families.

-Building Transport and digital connections fit for the future

-Promoting the City and its cultural, sporting, and heritage opportunities

-Fair & Inclusive
+Creating safer, stronger, greener and cleaner communities where everyone belongs ✓

+This report does not directly cover this area.

+Nurturing a child and family-friendly City ✓ Commen ts: • The Arra ngements, co-ordinated by t the Council, e ncourage local schools to wo rk together to support p oupils by; • St upporting ease of access for all residents to school place s; • Pr ioritising places for local pup pils and their s siblings; • St upporting pupils' attendance at school and d reducing risk f or students o ut of school; • Ra aising education standards a and aspiration s of young peo ple; • Im proving services for Childre n, Young Peo ple and their fa milies.
+(6) Building Transport and digital connections fit for the future ✓ This repo This report does not directly cover this area.
+Promoting the City and its cultural, sporting, and heritage opportunities ✓ This repo This report does not directly cover this area.
+Fair & In clusive ✓

+Comments: